-Evacuation Day is commemorated every year on March 17 and is a public holiday in Suffolk County, Massachusetts.
-It celebrates the day in 1176 when British Troops evacuated Boston during the American Revolutionary War.
+Evacuation Day is commemorated every year on March 17 to celebrate the day in 1776 when British Troops evacuated Boston during the American Revolutionary War.

 It is a public holiday in Massachusetts where people get the day off work, and schools and businesses are closed.

-This day is not to be confused with Evacuation Day in New York, which happened on November 25, 1783, when the last of the British Troops left the United States, marking the end of the Revolutionary War.
+Do not confuse this day with Evacuation Day in New York, which is on November 25, 1783.
+That is when the last of the British Troops left the United States, marking the end of the Revolutionary War.